This post covers grounds for winding up of a company

 - When the court is of the opinion that the company was incorporated for fraudulent purposes, the court may order the company to be wound up.

 - For instance when the company is established as a public company but actually, is a private company.

 - Here the court can order that a particular company be wound up because it committed fraud during its incorporation.
 And by so doing it is averting some legal obligations.

 - Where there is mismanagement of funds by the directors of the company

 - Whereupon the court’s assessment and investigation of the company’s funds, and come out with the view that there is mismanagement or embezzlement of the company’s funds; it can finally order the company to be wound up.

 The above discussion reveals that the act of winding up a company is not just a mere wish and deliberate conduct by either member of the company or its creditors.

-It involves various crucial and sensitive steps, for example, passing a special resolution for winding up a company, petitioning the court for the court’s order for winding up, were granted the appointment of the liquidators and receivers, the realizing of the company’s assets and payment of debts.
+It involves various crucial and sensitive steps, for example, passing a special resolution for winding up a company, petitioning the court for the court’s order for winding up, were granted the appointment of the liquidators and receivers, the realization of the company’s assets, and payment of debts.

 Therefore it is the kind of exercise that requires special diligence to succeed.